 Making Efficient Use of a Web Crawler’s Time

-Another point is that a search engine’s crawler and bots have their own set of instructions on what pages to search, what sites to revisit, and importantly for robots.txt, how long to crawl it.
+Another point is that a search engine’s web crawler bots have their own set of instructions.
+This dictates what pages they search, which sites to revisit, and importantly for robots.txt, how long to crawl them for.

-This is important because a crawler has a set URL budget, which dictates how long they should spend crawling a particular site in order to save resources.
+This is important because a crawler may have a set URL budget.
+This determines how long it spends crawling a particular site in order to save resources.